atalw/WikiAger/README.md

 # WikiAger Chrome Extension

 ### Add the age next to each mention of a year in Wikipedia.
-Don't have to do the mental subtractions anymore!
+### No need to do the mental subtractions anymore.

 #### Before
 ![Before](before.png)